MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ## 6. Reset credentials

 If you lose the credentials for a service principal, use [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset).
-The reset command takes the same arguments as `az ad sp create-for-rbac`.
+The reset command takes the same parameters as `az ad sp create-for-rbac`.

 ```azurecli-interactive